| Home State | Civilian Occupation |

 Early Life & Family

-When Brown registered for the draft on June 30, 1942, he was described as standing 5 feet, 11 inches tall and weighing 160 lbs., with brown hair and eyes.
-The State of Delaware Individual Military Service Record form filled out by his father indicated that Brown joined the Enlisted Reserve while he was a student at the University of Delaware.
+When Brown registered for the draft on June 30, 1942, he was described as standing five feet, 11 inches tall and weighing 160 lbs., with brown hair and eyes.
+The State of Delaware Individual Military Service Record form filled out by his father indicated that Brown joined the Enlisted Reserve Corps (E.R.C.) while he was a student at the University of Delaware.

-Brown’s enlistment data indicates that he joined the U.S. Army in Newark, Delaware on October 24, 1942.
-A March 16, 1945 Journal-Every Evening article stated: “He was called to active duty in May, 1943, and given basic training at Camp Wolters, Tex.
+Brown’s enlistment data indicates that he joined the U.S. Army in Newark, Delaware, on October 24, 1942.
+Journal-Every Evening stated: “He was called to active duty in May, 1943, and given basic training at Camp Wolters, Tex.
 Assigned to the Army [Specialized Training Program], he studied at Lehigh University until that program was stopped.
 He was assigned to the infantry and was sent to Camp Claiborne, La., last March.
 He went overseas in September [1944].”

-Jim Sterner, another soldier whose military career followed a similar arc to Brown’s, provided further detail about that process in a 2021 interview.
-Both Sterner and Brown were in the Enlisted Reserve at University of Delaware and were called up in May 1943.
-He recalled that they spent about a week at Fort Dix, New Jersey (getting uniforms and other administrative matters) before traveling to Camp Wolters.
-Both took tests and earned scores that made them eligible for A.S.T.P., although Sterner attended Drexel University rather than Lehigh.
-U.S. Army planners terminated the A.S.T.P. program in early 1944 due to projected manpower shortages.
+Jim Sterner (1923–2024), another soldier whose military career followed a similar arc to Brown’s, provided further detail about that process in a 2021 interview.
+Both Sterner and Brown were in the E.R.C. at University of Delaware and were called up on the same day.
+He recalled that they spent about a week at Fort Dix, New Jersey (getting uniforms and other administrative matters), before traveling to Camp Wolters.
+Both took tests and earned scores that made them eligible for A.S.T.P., although Sterner attended Drexel University rather than Lehigh University.
+U.S. Army planners terminated virtually the entire A.S.T.P. in early 1944 due to projected manpower shortages.

 Early in April 1944 the 84th was strengthened materially by the assignment of 2800 former A.S.T.P. men.
 They were distributed among the three infantry regiments and given five weeks special training.
 As a group, their age and academic training made them welcome additions.